stifwo/advantageous-aging/README.md

 jupyter lab
 ```

 The case studies are pre-run for immediate inspection, and may be further experimented with for a closer look.
 The `%%time` cell magic outputs show the approximate times one can expect for reruns of the most time-consuming simulations.
+The cells in each notebook are intended to be run in order.

 The logic of the cohort model and fitness calculations can be found in the modules `cohort_model` and `fitness`, respectively.